An introduction to brownfield: the land that’s ripe for recycling

 At CPRE you’ll hear us talk about brownfield a lot; but what do we mean when we talk about this – and why do we think this often-neglected land matters so much?

 Heard the term brownfield and wondered what it means, and what all the fuss is about?
 Here’s our potted guide to everything you need to know about brownfield land, and why it can form an essential part of future developments across the country.

 What is this brownfield stuff, and why should I care?

 Brownfield land is defined, in England at least, as ‘previously developed land that’s no longer being used’.
-Picture a disused industrial estate or an abandoned excavation site – it’s land that has previously had stuff built on it or that has been altered by human activity (but not including farmland).
+Picture a disused industrial estate or factory – it’s land that has previously had stuff built on it or that has been altered by human activity (but not including farmland).
 The term is used slightly differently around the world but has broadly the same meaning wherever you go.